-Its Page Speed Monitor shows offset and duration of each step during the page load, based on W3C navigation timing.
+Its Page Speed Monitor shows the offset and duration of each step during the page load, based on W3C navigation timing.
 As soon as you access a page, you see the load time in the status bar, and detailed information is a click away.

-Some of the categories you can see include redirects, cache, DNS lookup and on load events.
+Some of the categories you can see include redirects, cache, DNS lookup, and on-load events.
 While it doesn’t show detailed stats, it’s a great solution if you need a quick way to check the progress of your site while you’re in development.

 One of the most helpful tools for developers, Toptal’s Web Developer Google Chrome extension, analyses and checks your webpage for any major violations of web design best practices.

 It looks for SEO, usability, accessibility, and performance (page speed)—among others.

 Open SEO Stats (formerly called PageRank Status), helps you get a snapshot of where you stand on the internet by displaying the page ranks for Alexa, Google, Compete, and Quantcast, when you click its button in your browser.